Family Mediation Team

 Sara is professional, friendly and empathetic.
 She remains calm under pressure.
 Her family law and mediation experience helps to ensure that she is a very safe pair of hands.
 Sara guides clients through the mediation process, so they can each move forward and make practical provisions for a positive future.

-Sara works from our Potters Bar, St Albans and Hemel Hempstead offices.
+Sara works from our Potters Bar and Broxbourne offices.

 Nicola Lewis FMCA Family Mediator